Interstate 90 in Illinois: Chicago Skyway

+Until the summer of 2015, to the south of the toll plaza, an unusually-placed McDonald's restaurant and its parking lot (including a drive-thru) sat in the median of the toll approach as a de facto rest stop before leaving or entering Chicago.
+The franchisee terminated the lease with the SCC shortly before, blaming closure on the declining profits as the restaurant was more popular for its restrooms than the food it offered.
+The McDonald's building was later torn down, and the toll approach was further expanded upon its former footprint.

 Exit list

 Related routes

 I-90 has two related auxiliary Interstate Highways within Illinois.
 I-190 is a spur into O'Hare International Airport in Chicago that is also known as the Kennedy Expressway O'Hare Extension or the O'Hare Expressway.
 I-290 takes a southeasterly dogleg left route accessing the western suburbs and heading eastward into Downtown Chicago.
 It is also known as the Dwight D. Eisenhower Expressway.
 A third route, the Western O'Hare Beltway, is under construction and has been designated I-490.
-This new route, passing along the west side of O'Hare between I-90 and I-294, is expected to open in 2023.
+This new route, passing along the west side of O'Hare between I-90 and I-294, is expected to open in 2026.